Welcome to the role of e-learning facilitator!

 Students will not be successful in their online course without their computer meeting these technical requirements, using the right internet browsers, and having the proper plugins.
 There’s not usually a cost with any of the basic internet plugins and updates (like Firefox, Adobe PDF, Java, etc.).
 If students continue their work at home, be sure that their home computers meet these requirements, too.

-- Orientations - Have your students go through either the Blackboard orientation or Moodle orientation before classes begin.
+- Orientations - Have your students go through the Canvas orientation before classes begin.
 Do this if you have access to students before NCVPS classes begin.
 Otherwise, they will go through an orientation in their course’s first unit.

-It’s a good practice for facilitators to be familiar with both Blackboard and Moodle, too.
-The platforms have many similarities.
+It’s a good practice for facilitators to be familiar with both Canvas, too.
 The better you understand the basic features and navigation of the platforms, the easier it will be to assist students.

 - Confirm Enrollment - Be sure to check your enrollment report to confirm that your students are enrolled in the course and not waitlisted.
 If students are waitlisted, they may get into the course if new sections are opened OR if other students enrolled in the course drop from the course.
 No students will move off the waitlist after the 10th day of a course.